Irina39-svg/Sales-Analysis/README.md

 # Sales-Analysis
-Improving sales report
 Creating report for Sales Manager.
 Criteria:
-To get a dashboard overview of internet sales, a detailed overview of Internet Sales per Customers and per Products.
+To get a dashboard overview of internet sales with detailed overview of Internet Sales per Customers and per Products.